Stingrays (Cell-Site Simulators): An In-Depth Analysis

 The U.S. Marshals Service famously used "dirtboxes" (DRT boxes) on small Cessna planes to scan entire cities for targets.
 These powerful devices could effectively scoop up tens of thousands of phones in a single flight.

 These aircraft-mounted systems have much greater range than vehicle-based units, allowing for surveillance of large geographic areas in a short time.
+A single two-hour flight can capture data from devices across an entire metropolitan area of 50+ square miles.

 The high-altitude deployment allows for discreet operation, as most people on the ground would never suspect their phones are being scanned from aircraft overhead.